 are covered in lecture and can be found below.
 This is the materiel

 you are responsible for understanding.
-Additionally, below, are some
+You can ignore the course notes.

 The course syllabus (slides) is what is covered in lectures.

 In many cases,

 the notes include more material than this.
 If you do look at the notes